Climate-based bean planting guide for Cody, Wyoming

 Typical days to maturity 50–65

-Gardeners usually sow outdoors around May 27.
+Beans are usually sown directly outdoors around June 3, with a typical local planting window of May 27 to June 10.
 Most varieties need about 50–65 days to reach maturity.

 Beans can still succeed in Cody, but the crop usually needs better-than-average planning around timing, variety speed, and site warmth.

-Cody usually gets into bean planting season slightly later than many other Wyoming locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Cody usually gets into the planting season for beans slightly later than many other Wyoming locations.

 Best local strategy: Treat timing and variety speed as part of the strategy, not as optional refinements.